{user_name}

 Project Radar Demonstrator Components Electronics Hardware Material

-Electronics - High-performance ESP32 microcontroller
+Electronics - Powerful ESP32 Microcontroller

 Project Radar Demonstrator Base Electronics Power Supplies Ethernet Switch